suicidejerk/Hypixel-Discord-Chat-Bridge/README.md

 Next edit and setup the config file with a proper Minecraft and Discord settings, once you're done you can start the app.

     node index.js

+*(Aditionally)* Install [Chat Triggers](https://www.chattriggers.com/) mod v1.3.0 or higher for Minecraft 1.8.9 and import [my module](https://www.chattriggers.com/modules/v/SuiChat) to make the chat look cleaner by typing this in the ingame chat:

+    /ct import suichat

 ### Configuration